University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Genome_assembly/genome_assembly_prac_1.md

 * *What is the "correctedErrorRate" default parameter for PacBio reads?*
 * *Why is this parameter higher for Nanopore reads than for PacBio reads?*
 * *Given that we have only approximately 16x coverage of reads for the C. hepaticus genome, is this correctedErrorRate still appropriate?
 If not, what should it be adjusted to and why?*
-* *Canu requires a genomeSize parameter.
-What does it use this parameter for?*
 * *What is the default minimum read length (minReadLength)?
 Hint - you may need to look in a different section of the Canu documentation.*

 ## 6. Looking at the assembly report

-Canu should have finished running by now so let's see what it's done by having a look at the summary report it has prepared.
+Canu should have finished running by now so let's have a look at the summary report generated.

 ```
 cd 1_canu_assembly

-# have a look at the contents of the directory created by Canu
-# c_hepaticus.contigs.fasta is the final assembly
 ls

-# page through the assembly report
+# The actual assembly is the c_hepaticus.contigs.fasta
+#You can have a look around the assembly directory to see what Canu has done.
+It's actually pretty well organised.

 less c_hepaticus.report
 ```

 The report should begin with a heading that says [CORRECTION/READS].
 Remember that read correction is the first step in the Canu workflow.
 Take a look through this first section and answer the following questions.

 * *How many reads did Canu find in the raw data?*
 * *What depth of coverage does that equate to?*
 * *Why is the number of reads different to the number of reads in the input .fastq file?*

-After correction, Canu trims the data and then the final step - unitigging - starts.
+After correction, Canu trims the data (feel free to have a look through this part of the report too) and then the final step - unitigging - starts.

 Scroll down to the UNITIGGING section.
 Unitigging is the assembly stage and a unitig can be thought of as a high-confidence contig.